avi130/Complex-function-and-gui/README.md

 **Next to any function ther are explanation for what the function does and what are the inputs & outputs.

 **In the ROOT&Momon func if the input is wrong the func throws"Exception".
 That why in the Tester we use try&catch.

+**Complex function represents a complex function of type y=g(f1(x), f2(x)). where both f1, f2 are functions (or complex functions), y and x are real numbers and g is an operation

+** This class Can read and save from/to file your Functions and give a Visual Imaging of your Functions(graph) by using gui stdDraw to draw the function graph